-Preference Description Speed Drag the slider right to reduce or left to increase the speed with which a Thought becomes active when you click it in the Plex.
+Preference Description Compact Window Title Bar Moves the File, Edit, Thought, View, etc. menu items up into the frame of the app.
+Theme Switch between Light and Dark Mode.
+Speed Drag the slider right to reduce or left to increase the speed with which a Thought becomes active when you click it in the Plex.
 Wander Delay Wandering is an option to step randomly through TheBrain, to let you see Thought associations.
 Drag the slider to specify the amount of delay between Thought activations.
 The delay is shortest by default.